0x1496FD0/BO3-PRX-GSC-Injector/README.md

   3. Drop your __.gscc__ files inside __/data/BO3 PRX GSC Injector__ and rename them accordingly to follow the convention gscc_{__n__} where __n__ is the index of the script (__ex: gscc_0   gscc_1   gscc_2  ...__)
      (yeah i know it suck but the orbis kernel fn to list dir entries fail for some reason)

-# ...
+# To read
-    Make sure your in the zm/mp lobby before injecting You can add and remove .gscc while in game just make sure to respect the naming convention
+    Make sure you are in the zm/mp lobby before injecting You can add and remove .gscc while in game just make sure to respect the naming convention

 # Build dependencies